Reflections on IFIS' Online Colloquium N° 45

 Based on these, I continue my exploration with researchers and consultants on how to facilitate this important dialogue.
 If you are interested in exploring the topic further, I am looking forward to continuing the conversation!

 Angelika Pohnitzer is a full member of IFIS and a member of the board.
 She works as an organizational advisor, leadership trainer and coach.
-You can learn more about her services on her website and write her at angelikaatfoturis [dot] works (angelika[at]foturis[dot]works).
+You can learn more about her services on her website and write her at angelikafoturis [dot] works (angelika[at]foturis[dot]works).
 She is looking forward to connecting on LinkedIn.